briankoser/sfc-listeners-guide/episodes/0002-i-want-to-believe.md

 celebrity_invites:
   - JJ Abrams

-opening:
-  - Ben and Matt's overall brand for their various media projects is currently The Rebel Underground.
-  - Their first "studio" is called "Rebel Underground Studios".
-  - "Matt and Ben play 'rock scissors paper': Matt plays rock and Ben plays scissors."
-  - Ben says "yes sir" a lot and "yeppers" once.
-news:
-- Pirates of the Caribbean 5 was announced, although it would not be released until 2017.
-feedback:

 last_listen:
 recommendation: yes
 recommendation_reason: This first "fringe theology" episode includes topics that will be major themes of the podcast, such as the scope of the Bible and what is compatible with Christianity.
 archivist_note:
 ---
+# Opening
+Ben and Matt's overall brand for their various media projects is currently "The Rebel Underground".

+Their first "studio" is called "Rebel Underground Studios".

+Matt and Ben play "rock scissors paper": Matt plays rock and Ben plays scissors.

+Ben says "yes sir" a lot and "yeppers" once.

 # News
+Pirates of the Caribbean 5 was announced, although it would not be released until 2017.

 <span class="quote-context">Regarding Pirates of the Caribbean 3: At World's End</span>
 <q class="ben">I hated it.
 I hated it.
 I hated it.</q>